wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions.md

 # Carol
 ```

-We have:
+In this loop we have:

-- `names = ['Charles', 'Susan', 'Patrick', 'George', 'Carol']`: Defined the list we are going to work with.
+- `names = ['Charles', 'Susan', 'Patrick', 'George', 'Carol']` Defined the list we are going to work with.
-- `for n in names:`: Created a variable (`n`) that will contain each of the items in the `names` list.
+- `for n in names:` Created a variable (`n`) that will contain each of the items in the `names` list.
-- `print(n)`: Then, we do something with it.
+- `print(n)` Done something with it.
 In this case, we just print the current value of `n`.

 In a list comprehension we start at the very end of the for loop: